Coko-Foundation/ketty/docs/docs/userGuide/03-The Producer/04-collaborate.md

 ### Collaborating with asynchronous editing

 Ketty currently supports **asynchronous editing** on the individual chapter level.
 This means that only one person can edit a specific chapter at a time.
-This workflow is well-suited to teams who want to control their content creation and production in a step-by-step manner which still having open collaboration.
+This workflow is well-suited to teams who want to control their content creation and production in a step-by-step manner while still supporting open collaboration.

 Asynchronous editing in Ketty functions as follows: